 Personal preparedness (COVID-19)

 Everyone has a role to play in minimizing the impacts of COVID-19.
 There are practical steps that you and your family can take to prepare if COVID-19 starts to circulate in the community.
+As much as possible, Ontarians are encouraged to limit outings to essentials like going to work or school, picking up groceries, attending a medical appointment, or engaging in outdoor physical activity.
+For all outings, continue to practise COVID-safe behaviours like distancing and wearing a face covering.
 It’s important to assess your own personal situation and plan accordingly.

 Here are things you can do to prepare: